kagenti/mcp-gateway/docs/design/backend-mcp-management.md

 3. Initialize connections to the backend MCP server
 4. Discover available tools
 5. Register for state change notifications
-6. Handle configuration changes and server lifecycle
+6. Handle configuration changes
+7. Periodically ensure that the backend MCP Server is alive and healthy

 The broker needs a robust mechanism to manage the lifecycle of each upstream MCP server connection, including periodic health checks, reconnection logic, and graceful handling of configuration changes.